Practicalities of Flash Glucose Monitoring, Birmingham

 How patients react: understanding the T1D person vs professional perspective

-Dr Eleanor Scott, Senior Lecturer and Consultant in Diabetes and Endocrinology, Leeds Institute of Cardiovascular and Metabolic Medicine, Leeds University and Leeds Teaching Hospitals NHS Trust
+Dr Eleanor Scott, Professor of Diabetes and Maternal Health and Consultant in Diabetes and Endocrinology, Leeds Institute of Cardiovascular and Metabolic Medicine, University of Leeds and The Leeds Teaching Hospitals NHS Trust

 |1.50 / 2.30||How to use the AGP to guide discussions in the consultation |